National Origin Discrimination: Everything You Need to Know

 An employer may not have a "citizens only" policy, unless U.S. citizenship is a necessity of the job, and may not fail to hire a person of national origin because other workers may find the arrangement uncomfortable.

 If you need help or more information about national origin discrimination, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.